-Our next container is headed to Kompiam District Hospital, in Enga Province.
+Our next container is headed to Kompiam District Hospital in Enga Province.
 A province we have not supported before.
-Hospital director Dr. David Mills and Nursing Director Ann Hallet have requested Mother and Baby packs.
-The hospital is in a very isolated and mountainous province in Enga Province and is in need of an incentive to encourage women to make the often difficult journey to visit a health clinic or the hospital during pregnancy and when they need to deliver.
+Hospital director Dr David Mills and Nursing Director Ann Hallet have requested Mother and Baby packs.
+The hospital is in a very isolated and mountainous province in Enga Province.
+It needs the incentive to encourage women to make the often difficult journey to visit a health clinic or the hospital during pregnancy and when they need to deliver.

-We are also collecting other items - the hospitals wish list includes: 4 Labour beds, emergency beds, filing cabinets, orthopaedic boots, towels and linen, dentistry items (such as a dentistry chair) and consumable hospital items, especially bandages and tapes.
+We are also collecting other items - the hospital's wish list includes: 4 Labour beds, emergency beds, filing cabinets, orthopaedic boots, towels and linen, dentistry items (such as a dentistry chair) and consumable hospital items, especially bandages and tapes.